celesrenata/nix-flakes/README.md

 # Limitations
 * Tiny-DFR is looking for keycode 464, howevery keyd resets the keycode to 254, so it doesn't currently work outside of f-keys
+* Jetbrains currently requires a shim that can be activated by restarting AGS or logging out ('command' + 'control' + 'R') and only supports 2024.2 onwards!